 The above picture shows colliding galaxies NGC 2207 and IC 2163.
 They are located about 114 million light-years away from the Earth in the direction of the Canis Major (Great Dog) constellation.
 The larger galaxy on the left (NGC 2207) is distorting the shape of the smaller galaxy on the right (IC 2163), and flinging out stars and gas from it into long streamers that stretch for nearly 100,000 light-years.
 Trapped in a mutual orbit around each other, both the galaxies will distort and disrupt each other.
 They are participating in a cosmic dance, which will last for billions of years and end in the merger of the two galaxies.
 The above picture was released by ESO.
 For a Hubble Space Telescope image of the same colliding galaxies, see this picture.

 The above picture shows Arp 272, a pair of colliding galaxies (NGC 6050 and IC 1179).
-It is located about 450 million light-years away from the Earth in the direction of the Hercules constellation.
-The colliding spiral galaxies are in close contact with each other through their swirling arms.
+Located about 450 million light-years away from the Earth in the direction of the Hercules constellation, these colliding spiral galaxies are in close contact with each other through their swirling arms.
 A third, smaller galaxy is also visible near the bottom of the image.
 It could also be interacting with them.

 Arp 194 is a peculiar group of interacting galaxies located about 600 million light-years away from the Earth in the direction of the Cepheus constellation.
 In the top portion of the above picture, two colliding galaxies are in the process of merging together.
 It looks like one of the galaxies has sprung a leak -- a spiral arm full of newborn stars is extending downward.
 The bluish arm looks like a cosmic fountain of stars, gas and dust.
-It looks like it is connected to the galaxy at the bottom, but that galaxy is very far away in the background.
+It looks like it is connected to the galaxy at the bottom, but it isn't; the galaxy visible at the bottom of the picture is a background galaxy located very far away from the interacting galaxies.

 The above picture shows the aftermath of a head-on galactic collision.
 The elliptical galaxy on the left has shot right through the center of the galaxy on the right, creating its ring-like shape.
 The collision has triggered intense star-formation activity in the bluish ring, which is all that remains of what might once have been a spiral galaxy.
 This pair of colliding galaxies is called Arp 147.
 It looks like the number 10.
 It is located more than 400 million light-years away from the Earth in the direction of the Cetus constellation.